 2. Everyone has a plan until they get punched in the mouth

 I got my first punch right in the second half of 2013.
 Right after the elections.
 Then, I wasn’t aware that politics and business share a duvet in 254.
 Our business plan was focused on small businesses.
-They got really hit, I lost my front teeth.
+They got really hit, and I lost my front teeth.
 But you have to get back in the game because as Dedan Kimathi said it’s better to die on your feet rather than live on your knees.

 3. Appreciate progress, don’t always pursue perfection

 It took me a while to come to this conclusion.
-I always wanted a particular caliber of clients, an office with all the fancy stuff, have X millions sitting in a reserve account but I’ve come to the humble realization that there’s so much in your control.
+I always wanted a particular caliber of clients, an office with all the fancy stuff, and X millions sitting in a reserve account but I’ve come to the humble realization that there’s so much in your control.
 There is a power above and you have to let God (or whomever you believe in) decide the time and the way.
 But you need Faith.
 Faith is what keeps you alive in business.

 4. Your clients are a moving asset.
 Never get cocky.

 You will likely keep your clients if there’s a true exchange of value.
 However and recently, we’ve seen clients’ expectations often exceed agency capabilities.
 And that’s when you start losing business.
 Or hearing of in-housing.
 Clients can also leave because of other factors eg COVID-19.
-As agency owners/leaders, it’s then our responsibility to then own or resale products that can be scaled to new verticals, regions etc.
+As agency owners/leaders, it’s then our responsibility to then own or resell products that can be scaled to new verticals, regions, etc.

 Knowledge now is distributed, it’s no longer monopolized by agency guys.